Edward Coristine: Federal government

 Also in 2025, Coristine served as a senior advisor at the Bureau of Diplomatic Technology of the United States Department of State, the Department of Homeland Security, and the Federal Emergency Management Agency.
 In addition, he held positions at the United States Agency for International Development and the Cybersecurity and Infrastructure Security Agency.
 On May 31, 2025, Coristine became a full-time General Services Administration employee at a General Schedule grade of 15 (the top civil service grade in the federal government).
 In June 2025, Coristine resigned from the General Services Administration.
 He was then hired by the Social Security Administration.

 In August 2025, The Independent stated that Coristine's nickname was better known than his actual name.

-An August 26, 2025, whistleblower disclosure by Social Security Administration chief data officer Charles Borges alleged that Coristine and others had uploaded the Social Security numbers and other personal information of 300 million Americans to a "vulnerable" cloud server.
+A whistleblower disclosure on August 26, 2025, by Social Security Administration chief data officer Charles Borges alleged that Coristine and others had uploaded the Social Security numbers and other personal information of 300 million Americans to a "vulnerable" cloud server.
 Borges said this action created a risk of widespread identity theft in the event of a leak or hack and that it "potentially violated multiple federal statutes" regarding the protection of government data.

 Personal life

-According to police, Coristine was assaulted in an attempted carjacking in Washington, D.C. in the early morning hours of August 3, 2025.
+Coristine was assaulted in an attempted carjacking in Washington, D.C. in the early morning hours of August 3, 2025, an incident which was cited by President Trump in a criticism of high crime rates in the city and which he used as a rationale to federalize the city's police force and deploy the National Guard.
 Two teenage suspects were arrested following the attack, while police indicated that "multiple suspects remain outstanding".
-Coristine suffered a broken nose and a concussion in the attack, and was later interviewed about it by Jesse Watters of Fox News.
-Trump cited the incident in a criticism of crime rates in the city, which he used as a rationale to federalize the city's police force and deploy the National Guard.
+Coristine suffered a broken nose and a concussion in the attack; he was later interviewed about it by Jesse Watters of Fox News.
 The male suspect pleaded guilty to attempted robbery and assault in connection with the attack on Coristine, and the female suspect pleaded guilty to assault.
 Both defendants were sentenced to probation.